 (Business and Professions Code sections 17200, 17534-17536)

-Any person who violates the provisions on operation of contests or sweepstakes is guilty of a misdemeanor,38 and may be prosecuted by the Attorney General or by a district attorney.
+Any person who violates the provisions concerning the operation of contests or sweepstakes is guilty of a misdemeanor,38 and may be prosecuted by the Attorney General or by a district attorney.
 These provisions also are enforceable by civil court actions which can be filed by private parties, district attorneys, city attorneys, county counsel, the Attorney General and other agencies of the State.
 Depending on the nature of the action, remedies may include civil penalties of up to $2,500 for each violation, injunction, and restitution.39 A contest or sweepstakes which violates these provisions also may be subject to an additional civil penalty of up to $2,500 for each violation as an unlawful business practice.40

 NOTICE: The Department of Consumer Affairs strives to make its legal guides accurate in every respect.
-However, this legal guide is only a guideline, and is not a definitive statement of the law.
-Questions about the law's application to specific circumstances should be directed to an attorney.
+However, this legal guide is only a guideline and is not a definitive statement of the law.
+Questions about the law’s application to specific circumstances should be directed to an attorney.

 This publication is available on the Internet.
 See the Department of Consumer Affairs' homepage at www.dca.ca.gov.